-What zero waste options are available to us in everyday life - when and where can we avoid waste?
-One minimalist lifestyle to produce less waste and, as far as possible live plastic free - that's what many of us want.
-And yet many of us don't really get started because the task seems so big.
-But it doesn't have to be the big one, where your waste from the whole year fits into a jar.
-That can make us feel rather powerless.
-Because we already have failure in mind, we'd rather not do it at all.
+What Zero Waste options are available to us in everyday life - when and where can we avoid waste?
+One minimalist lifestyle to lead, produce less waste and as far as possible live plastic free - that's what many of us wish for.
+And yet many don't even get started because the task seems so big.
+Yet it doesn't have to be the big one right away, fitting your entire year's worth of waste into a canning jar.
+That can make us rather faint.
+Because we can already see the failure before our eyes, we prefer to leave it alone.

-No, the path to less waste and plastic in everyday life, towards a resource-saving one, sustainable life consists of many small steps.
+No, the way to less waste and plastic in everyday life, towards a resource-saving, sustainable life consists of many small steps.
 And they add up to make a big difference.

-In this article, I would like to give you a few simple, practical tips that you and your family can use to reduce waste and get you on the right track.
-Zero Waste are.
-And if you think that sounds like a big buzzkill, then you should read on.
-Because you'll see that waste avoidance can even become a social event.
+In this article, I want to give you some simple, actionable tips that you and your family can use to reduce waste and get on a good path toward Zero Waste are.
+And if you think that sounds like a big buzzkill, then you should read on even more.
+Because you'll see that litter prevention can even become a social event.

 In advance already a short Table of contents for the article: